Membership of the Board of Governors

 Elaine has been a member of the LIFT Council since 2006 and interacts with DHSC, parliamentarians and other Government Officials promoting the contribution of LIFT companies in primary, community and social care.

-In 2019, she won the Forward Ladies National Awards, Midlands Corporate Leader category.
+In 2019, Elaine won the Forward Ladies National Award for Midlands Corporate Leader.

 1st Term of Office